icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [mantis-free-angular-admin-template](https://github.com/codedthemes/mantis-free-angular-admin-template)
 * [datta-able-free-angular-admin-template](https://github.com/codedthemes/datta-able-free-angular-admin-template)
 * [angular-templates](https://github.com/hawkgs/angular-templates) - A set of Angular templates for common web apps.
-* [LightNap](https://github.com/SharpLogic/LightNap) - LightNap (lightweight `.NET` Core/Angular/PrimeNG) is a full stack starter kit designed to provide a boost to Single Page Applications (SPA).
+* [LightNap](https://github.com/SharpLogic/LightNap) - A full-stack starter kit designed to provide a boost to Single Page Applications (SPA).
 It includes built-in support for `ASP.NET` Core Identity, JWT token management, and administrative features for managing identity, offering a solid foundation to be extended for any application scenario.
 * [ngx-package-starter](https://github.com/uzenith360/ngx-package-starter) - An Angular library NPM starter (or example) project to ease setup of Angular libraries as NPM packages from your GitHub repo.
 * [@cristobalgvera/angular-template](https://github.com/cristobalgvera/angular-template) - Project to easily start an Angular project using Server Side Rendering, Angular Material, and Tailwind CSS.
 It also includes development tools to easy your workflow.
 * [angular-boilerplate](https://github.com/hofiorg/angular-boilerplate) - A boilerplate for modern web apps using Angular 18 with Bootstrap, Angular Material, and NgRx for responsive, stateful UIs.
 Back-end is powered by Spring Boot with a RESTful JSON API.
 Features include modular architecture and advanced table handling with ngx-datatable.